 How to Fix iOS 15 Performance Problems

-As we push away from the release of iOS 15 we’re hearing about a variety of performance issues plaguing iPhone users.
+As we push away from the latest iOS 15 release we’re hearing about a variety of performance issues plaguing iPhone users.

-While many iPhone users are having a great experience on Apple’s new operating system, others are complaining about bugs and performance problems.
+While many iPhone users are having a great experience on Apple’s new software, others are complaining about bugs and performance problems.

 The current list of iOS 15 performance issues includes UI lag, freezes, lock ups, and random reboots.
 These are extremely common, particularly on aging iPhone models.
 Newer iPhones like the iPhone 13 series aren’t immune to performance problems though.